How Inpatient Mental Health Treatment Works (Is It Right for Me?)

 - Substance-use-related disorders (including substance-induced psychosis or depression).

-While it’s possible for transient psychosis (which can include delusions, hallucinations, or disordered thinking) to be triggered by anything that changes your mental status (see the list above), it’s more common to experience a psychotic episode in the course of a chronic psychotic disorder like schizophrenia.
+It’s possible for transient psychosis (which can include delusions, hallucinations, or disordered thinking) to be triggered by anything that changes your mental status (see the list above).

-Depressive episodes can come on suddenly or build slowly over time.
-What makes depression insidious is how quietly it can become severe.
 All too often, people suffer in silence with worsening depression until it reaches a crisis point.

 How Hard Is It to Get Inpatient Care?

-Sadly, inpatient mental health care can be hard to get, especially if you’re seeking it voluntarily.
-Since there aren’t enough inpatient beds to meet the need, inpatient facilities often have to limit care to the people with the most severe symptoms.
+Since there aren’t enough inpatient beds to meet the need in most states in America, inpatient facilities often have to limit care to the people with the most severe symptoms.

 DEEP DIVE